johannesdeselaers/CarND-Advanced-Lane-Lines/README.md

 ###Pipeline (single images)

 ####1.
 Provide an example of a distortion-corrected image.
-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
 To correct a test image for distortion, I use the`cv2.undistort()` function along with the camera calibration obtained in the previous step and obtained this result:

 Original Image                 |  Undistorted Image